PSPDFKit/react-native/README.md

 #### Menu Item Mapping

-The PSPDFKit React Native iOS Wrapper allows you to specify a custom grouping for the annotation creation toolbar.
+On iOS, PSPDFKit for React Native allows you to specify a custom grouping for the annotation creation toolbar.
 Please refer to [`RCTConvert+PSPDFAnnotationToolbarConfiguration.m`](./ios/RCTPSPDFKit/Converters/RCTConvert+PSPDFAnnotationToolbarConfiguration.m#L47) for the complete list of menu items.
 To set them just specify the `menuItemGrouping` prop on the `PSPDFKitView`.
 The format used is as follows:

 ```javascript
 [